4 Key Cybersecurity Tips to Prevent Human Error Breaches

 1) Make security an element of company culture

-It’s easy to talk about security as a supplement to your existing company culture, as if it were a proverbial band-aid you stick onto a vulnerability you find.
-However, it’s important to emphasize that security ought to be more than something considered after-the-fact.
+It’s easy to talk about security as a supplement to your existing company culture as if it were a proverbial band-aid you stick to a vulnerability you find.
+However, it’s important to emphasize that security ought to be more than something considered after the fact.
 Integrating security overall and cybersecurity in particular into the way your company does business helps avoid this mindset.

 2) Implement training